Venafi/vault-pki-monitor-venafi/README.md

 ### Venafi Policy Synchronization
-You can automatically synchronize PKI role values ( OU, O, L, ST, and C) with Venafi policy.
-To do so you need to set venafi_sync_policy parameter to the venafi enforcement policy name, where to get parameters for synchronisation:
+You can automatically synchronize PKI role values (e.g. OU, O, L, ST, and C) with Venafi policy.
+To do so, simply set the `venafi_sync_policy` parameter to the Venafi enforcement policy name as shown in the following example:

-Example:
-1. Configure venafi policy:
+1. Configure Venafi policy:

     ```
     vault write pki/venafi-policy/tpp \